EdoLabWorks/Node-WebControl/README.md

 ~~~~

 To access it from your mobile device/other PC, open a port in your development or host PC where the app is running.
-Get the ip of your developmemt PC or host PC using ipconfig in Windows.
+Get the ip of your developmemt or host PC using ipconfig in Windows.
 Use the ip instead of localhost in your mobile device/other PC.

 Ensure the IO-control module is also running as a separate process.